 Mary’s main ministry is estate outreach, where she meets people from many ethnic and religious backgrounds.

-This common ground helps Mary to develop friendships as so far, she’s knocked on 1,000 doors and had hundreds of gospel conversations.
-As a result, many have come to church and attended different evangelistic events such as Christianity Explored.
+This common ground helps Mary to develop friendships as part of her ministry, she’s knocked on 1,000 doors and had hundreds of gospel conversations.
+As a result, many have come to church and attended different evangelistic events, such as Christianity Explored.

 Through teaching English, Mary sees around 20 different people each week – two of whom have since given their life to Christ.